doxycycline hyclate (as hydrochloride)

 isotretinoin or etretinate.

-DOXYLIN should not be taken during periods of tooth development (more than 18 weeks
+DOXYLIN should not be taken if you are more than 18 weeks pregnant or are breastfeeding.

-DOXYLIN, like other tetracyclines, may cause enamel loss and permanent discolouration
+DOXYLIN like other tetracyclines, may cause enamel loss and staining in developing

 Do not take this medicine after the expiry date printed on the pack or if the packaging